Is Quinoa Keto Friendly? What are the Alternatives?

 Shirataki Rice

 Shirataki rice contains zero calories and net carbs.
-This makes it a perfect quinoa alternative for people on a keto diet as well as those looking to lose weight.
+This makes it a perfect quinoa alternative for people on a keto diet and those looking to lose weight.

-It’s also the closest thing to rice that you can have on a ketogenic diet.
+It’s also the closest thing to rice you can have on a ketogenic diet.

 When you buy it, this rice comes in a container full of water.

-So the first thing you should do is drain the water, then empty the rice in boiling for roughly a minute and drain the water again.
+So the first thing you should do is drain the water.
+Then, empty the rice into boiling water for roughly a minute and drain the water again.
 Finally, pan-fry it for a couple of minutes and eat.

 Benefits of Quinoa on a Ketogenic Diet